 Zoe Berg, Photography Editor

 The Marriage Pact’s premise is straightforward enough.
 Fill out a 50-question form about your values and romantic preferences, and earn yourself a prospective lifelong partner, sorted by algorithm.
+With the help of online sites you can achieve this more efficient, here’s more about Perfect 12 Introductions.

 Created in its original form by Stanford students in 2017, the questionnaire is marketed as a “large-scale matching event that provides students with their optimal marital back-up plans.”
 The quiz — which circulated among Yale students last week and closed on Tuesday afternoon— paired around 1,300 potential couples on Tuesday evening.